-The Middle School technology program at Newton Country Day aims to help its students engage technology confidently, responsibly, and skillfully.
-The ever-growing use of technology in today’s world demands that we educate students about their rights and responsibilities in the digital world and foster an awareness of digital citizenship.
-The Middle School technology program focuses on greatly improving students’ typing skills through direct instruction and keyboarding applications.
-Further, students use Chromebook computers to explore Google Suite and its components.
+The Middle School technology program aims to help students engage technology confidently, responsibly, and skillfully.
+The ever-growing use of technology in today’s world demands that we educate students about their rights and responsibilities in the digital world, and foster an awareness of digital citizenship.
+The Middle School program focuses on greatly improving students’ typing skills through direct instruction and keyboarding applications.
+Further, girls use Chromebook computers to explore Google Suite and its components.
 This platform allows students to develop proficiency in word processing, presentation, data organization and visualization, as well as collaboration with others.

 Technology 6 builds upon the foundations set in Technology 5.
 Girls continue their use of the Chromebooks and Google Apps for Education as they work collaboratively on in-class and cross-curricular projects.
 Students gain a deeper understanding of computer programming with Scratch, a program developed by M.I.T. designed to teach kids the fundamentals of programming logic, syntax and design, and Python®, using code.org.
 Students will also explore the design and coding process as they work mobile app creation tools.